ABAAD

 Made possible with the support of

-Diakonia Norwegian Church Aid Norwegian People's Aid Equimundo FCDO UNDEF World Vision ECHO AICS x COSPE IUCN Global Affairs Canada x Humanitarian Health & Inclusion L'Oréal - Global Fund for WomenUN WomenTerre des hommesRDPP
+Diakonia Norwegian Church Aid Norwegian People's Aid Equimundo FCDO UNDEF World Vision ECHO AICS x COSPE IUCN Global Affairs Canada x Humanitarian Health & Inclusion L'Oréal - Global Fund for WomenUN WomenTerre des hommesRDPPUNFPAOXFAM

 Shelter Overview

-ABAAD operational presence across collective shelters · Source: Protection Sector GeoSplit Exercise, April 2026
+ABAAD operational presence across collective shelters · Source: Protection Sector GeoSplit Exercise, May 2026

 Total sites